zitadel/zitadel/docs/docs/guides/integrate/service-users/private-key-jwt.md

 * `iss` represents the requesting party, i.e. the owner of the private key.
 In this case the value of `userId` from the downloaded JSON.
 * `sub` represents the application.
 Set the value also to the value of `userId`
-* `aud` must be ZITADEL's issuing domain
+* `aud` must be your [Custom Domain](../../../concepts/features/custom-domain)
 * `iat` is a unix timestamp of the creation signing time of the JWT, e.g. now and must not be older than 1 hour ago
 * `exp` is the unix timestamp of expiry of this assertion

-Please refer to [JWT_with_Private_Key](/apis/openidoauth/authn-methods#jwt-with-private-key) in the documentation for further information.
+Please refer to [JWT with private key](/apis/openidoauth/authn-methods#jwt-with-private-key) API reference for further information.

 If you use Go, you might want to use the [provided tool](https://github.com/zitadel/zitadel-tools) to generate a JWT from the downloaded json.
 There are many [libraries](https://jwt.io/#libraries-io) to generate and sign JWT.

 **Code Example (Python using `pyjwt`):**